A unified Erd\H{o}s-P\'{o}sa theorem for cycles in graphs labelled by multiple abelian groups: Introduction

 Cycles of length~$\ell$ modulo~$z$ can be naturally encoded in the setting of~${\mathbb{Z}_z}$-labelled graphs, where each edge has value~$1$ and the target cycles have values exactly~$\ell$.
 Given a set~$S$, $S$-cycles can be encoded as non-zero cycles with respect to the $\mathbb{Z}$-labelling which assigns value~$1$ to edges incident with vertices in~$S$ and~$0$ to all other edges.
 Using multiple abelian groups, we may encode cycles satisfying several properties simultaneously.
 A more comprehensive discussion on how to encode different types of constraints can be found in~\cite{GollinHKKO2021}.

-Gollin et al.~\cite{GollinHKKO2021} considered graphs labelled by multiple abelian groups and proved that a half-integral analogue of the Erd\H{o}s-P\'{o}sa theorem holds for `allowable' cycles whose values avoid a fixed finite set for each abelian group.
+Gollin et al.~\cite{GollinHKKO2021} considered graphs labelled by multiple abelian groups and proved that a half-integral analogue of the Erd\H{o}s-P\'{o}sa theorem holds for cycles whose values avoid a fixed finite set for each abelian group.
+Henceforth we shall call these cycles (or the cycles in any class for which we are attempting to prove or disprove an Erd\H{o}s-P\'{o}sa property) the \emph{allowable} cycles.
 In this paper, we extend their work by proving necessary and sufficient conditions on such sets of values for which the allowable cycles satisfy an analogue of the Erd\H{o}s-P\'osa theorem.

 In fact, we prove a characterisation of the structural obstructions to an analogue of the Erd\H{o}s-P\'osa theorem in this setting; this is a far-reaching generalisation of Reed's result~\cite{Reed1999}.
-These obstructions are described in Section~\ref{sec:strucuralthm} (see Definition~\ref{def:obstructions}).
-This allows us to prove, for all positive integers~$k$ and~$\kappa$, that if a graph is labelled with multiple abelian groups and~$\mathcal{O}$ is the set of `allowable' cycles whose values avoid a fixed finite set for each abelian group, then the graph contains either \begin{itemize} \item a \emph{packing} in~$\mathcal{O}$ of size~$k$ (that is a subset of~$\mathcal{O}$ of pairwise vertex-disjoint cycles), \item a \emph{hitting set} for~$\mathcal{O}$ of bounded size (that is a set of vertices hitting each cycle in~$\mathcal{O}$), or \item a subgraph that is `equivalent' to some obstruction described in Definition~\ref{def:obstructions} for some subset of abelian groups, and which contains a \emph{half-integral packing} in~$\mathcal{O}$ of size~$\kappa$ (that is a subset of~$\mathcal{O}$ such that each vertex of~$G$ is contained in at most two of the cycles), but no packing of more than two cycles in~$\mathcal{O}$. \end{itemize} For the precise statement, see Theorem~\ref{thm:mainobstruction}.
+These obstructions are described in Section~\ref{sec:structuralthm} (see Definition~\ref{def:obstructions}).
+This allows us to prove, for all positive integers~$k$ and~$t$, that if a graph~$G$ is labelled with multiple abelian groups and~$\mathcal{O}$ is the set of cycles in~$G$ whose values avoid a fixed finite set for each abelian group, then $G$ contains either \begin{itemize} \item a \emph{packing} in~$\mathcal{O}$ of size~$k$ (that is a subset of~$\mathcal{O}$ of pairwise vertex-disjoint cycles), \item a \emph{hitting set} for~$\mathcal{O}$ of bounded size (that is a set of vertices hitting each cycle in~$\mathcal{O}$), or \item a subgraph that is `equivalent' to some obstruction described in Definition~\ref{def:obstructions} for some subset of abelian groups, and which contains a \emph{half-integral packing} in~$\mathcal{O}$ of size~$t$ (that is a subset of~$\mathcal{O}$ such that each vertex of~$G$ is contained in at most two of the cycles), but no packing of more than two cycles in~$\mathcal{O}$. \end{itemize} For the precise statement, see Theorem~\ref{thm:mainobstruction}.